 But do the same guidelines apply to CGI influencers?
 Is it necessary for them to disclose that they are not human?
 Do they need to disclose their relationship with brands?

-In an interview with CNN, an FTC spokesperson indicated that the same rules should be applicable.
-“The FTC doesn’t have specific guidance on CGI influencers, but advertisers using CGI influencer posts should ensure that the posts are clearly identifiable as advertising,” said an FTC spokesperson.
+In an interview with CNN, an FTC spokesperson indicated that the same rules should be applied.
+“The FTC doesn't have specific guidance on CGI influencers, but advertisers using CGI influencer posts should ensure that the posts are clearly identifiable as advertising,” said an FTC spokesperson.

 Another controversial topic is the product experiences shared by CGI influencers.
-FTC’s testimonial guidelines emphasize that endorsements should reflect honest experiences of the endorser.
+FTC’s testimonial guidelines emphasize that endorsements should reflect the honest experiences of the endorser.

 Competition and Cooperation

-In many industries, there is a growing insecurity that artificial intelligence might replace humans.
+In many industries, there is growing insecurity that artificial intelligence might replace humans.
 So, what’s the verdict for the influencer marketing industry?